cxy1997/Shock-drone/README.md

 - Joystick: no need to explain

-- Trajectory Inmitation: Draw a trajectory on screen and the drone will perform it
+- Trajectory Immitation: Draw a trajectory on screen and the drone will perform it

 - Gravity: no need to explain